 The NEEC was established to prioritise and improve the efficiency and effectiveness of the justice system to ensure the delivery of quality justice to all.
-The NEEC brings together, at the highest level, the leadership of the Judiciary, the Executive and other stakeholders, to work together in order to enhance performance and outcomes in the delivery of quality justice.
-The NEEC addresses the identified shortcomings in the justice system and develop improvement and implementation plans to enhance the level of performance of each stakeholder.
+The NEEC is mandated to bring together, at the highest level, the leadership of the Judiciary, the Executive and other stakeholders, to work together in order to enhance performance and outcomes in the delivery of quality justice.
+The NEEC must address the identified shortcomings in the justice system and develop improvement and implementation plans to enhance the level of performance of each stakeholder.

-The NEEC is chaired by the Chief Justice and comprises: The Heads of the Superior Courts, the Regional Court Presidents, the Administrative Heads of the District Courts, the OCJ, the DoJ&CD; the National Prosecuting Authority (NPA), the General Council of the Bar, the Law Society of South Africa, Legal Aid South Africa, the Department of Social Development; the South African Police Service (SAPS), the DPW, the Department of Health, the Department of Correctional Services (DCS), the Road Accident Fund (RAF) and the Sheriffs Board.
+The NEEC is chaired by the Chief Justice and the following make up its membership: The Heads of the Superior Courts, the Regional Courts Presidents, the Administrative Heads of the District Courts, the OCJ, the DoJ&CD; the National Prosecuting Authority, General Council of the Bar, Law Society of South Africa, Legal Aid South Africa, Department of Social Development; South African Police Service (SAPS), Department of Public Works (DPW), Department of Health, Department of Correctional Services (DCS), Road Accident Fund, and the Sheriffs Board.